JoshuaLampert/KernelInterpolation.jl/README.md

 To create special node sets, you might also want to install [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) or
 [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) and for solving time-dependent partial differential equations [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) in a similar way as above for Plots.jl.
+Consider using the subpackage
+OrdinaryDiffEqRosenbrock.jl as it contains the most relevant time integration schemes for this package.
 See the documentation for more examples on how to use these packages in combination with KernelInterpolation.jl.

 ## Usage